OpenNebula/docs/source/operation/vm_setup/add_content.rst

     $ onetemplate create --name centos7-cli --cpu 1 --memory 1G --disk centos7,centos7-install --nic network --boot disk0,disk1 --vnc --raw "INPUT=[TYPE=tablet,BUS=usb]"

 Now instantiate the template and do the installation using the VNC viewer.
 Make sure that you configure the network manually as there are no context packages in the installation media.
-Upon completion tell the installator to reboot the machine, log into the new OS and follow the instructions from the accompaining sections to install the contextualization.
+Upon completion tell the instanter to reboot the machine, log into the new OS and follow the instructions from the accompanying sections to install the contextualization.

 As a tip, one of the latest things you should do when using this method is disabling ``root`` password and deleting any extra users that the install tool has created.